Search results for

 Removing the receiver from the case immediately changes the touchscreen display to show you live input levels from both transmitters.
 If you only need one, you can manually turn off the other one via the power button on the side, but simply leaving one transmitter in the charging case and closing the lid will have the same result.
 Connect the appropriate adaptor to the receiver, and it’s ready to be attached to your device.
 There is also a 3.5mm headphone output jack for monitoring your audio signal directly.

-You’re also provided with two windscreens to protect the mics, which easily twist onto the transmitters, a short 3.5mm TRS cable, a USB-C charging cable, and a nice DJI branded carry case to put it all in.
+You’re also provided with two windscreens to protect the mics, which easily twist onto the transmitters, a short 3.5mm TRS cable, a USB-C charging cable, and a nice DJI-branded carry case to store everything.

 How do you control the DJI Mic?